Skip to content

 • Keep hostname/service-name matching in a separate API from path validation.

-• For currently supported identity types (dNSName, iPAddress), match subjectAltName entries of the corresponding type first.
+• For each supported identity type (dNSName, iPAddress, URI-ID, SRV-ID), match subjectAltName entries of the corresponding type first.

 • matchServiceIdentity() supports dNSName, iPAddress, URI-ID, and SRV-ID matching with wildcard and IDNA coverage.